US Army civilian helps to safeguard American forces from blast overpressure injuries

 |0

-This work, US Army civilian helps to safeguard American forces from blast overpressure injuries [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Army civilian helps to safeguard American forces from blast overpressure injuries, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-US Army civilian helps to safeguard American forces from blast overpressure injuries